kevhlee/chip8/README.md

  ╚═════╝╚═╝  ╚═╝╚═╝╚═╝            ╚════╝
 ```

-A CHIP-8 emulator written in Go.

 ## Setup

-This project requires Ebiten for rendering the emulator.
-Make sure to install
-all the [system dependencies](https://ebiten.org/documents/install.html) necessary to run Ebiten.
+This project requires [Ebiten](https://ebiten.org) for rendering the emulator.
+Make sure to install all the [system dependencies](https://ebiten.org/documents/install.html) necessary to run Ebiten.

 **Building** the emulator: